 In addition, we must deal with uncertainties in the application of complex tax regulations in the calculation of tax liabilities and are subject to routine income tax audits.
 We provide for uncertain tax positions and the related interest and penalties based upon management's assessment of whether a tax benefit is more likely than not to be sustained upon examination by tax authorities.
 We make this assessment based on only the technical merits of the tax position.
 The technical merits of a tax position derive from both statutory and judicial authority (legislation and statutes, legislative intent, regulations, rulings, and case law) and their applicability to the facts and circumstances of the tax position.
-If a tax position does not meet the more likely than not recognition threshold, the benefit of that position is not recognized in the financial statements and a liability for unrecognized tax benefits is established.
-A tax position that meets the more likely than not recognition threshold is measured to determine the amount of benefit to recognize in the financial statements.
-The tax benefit recognized is measured as the largest amount of benefit that is greater than 50 percent likely of being realized upon ultimate resolution with a taxing authority.
+If a tax position does not meet the more likely than not recognized tax benefits is established.
+A tax position that meets the more likely than not recognized is measured to determine the amount of benefit to recognize in the financial statements.
+The tax benefit recognized is measured to the largest amount of benefit that is greater than 50 percent likely of being realized upon ultimate resolution with a taxing authority.
 To the extent that we prevail in matters for which a liability for an unrecognized tax benefit is established or are required to pay amounts in excess of the liability established, our effective tax rate in a given financial statement period may be affected.